Convex-Dev/design/cad/026_lisp/README.md

 ## Functions

-Functions are values in Convex Lisp that can be applied to a set of arguments.
+Functions are values in Convex Lisp that can be applied to zero or more arguments.

 Key properties:
 - They are full first class values, i.e. can be stored in data structure or passed as arguments to other functions